 The temptation to sign up every social media network is a strong one.
 Everything is so exciting and you just know your content will speak for itself and you’ll begin building an audience on each network in no time.

 Unfortunately, it doesn’t work like this.
-Each network has its own strength and therefore needs its own strategy and unique content.
+Each network has its own strength and therefore needs its own social media strategy and unique content.
 The pressure to create consistent, quality content across a variety of different platforms is more than many companies can do well, let alone little old you.

 You are much better off picking one or two networks to build on, and then growing from there once it makes sense for you and your blog.

 The answer to this question will depend greatly on the topic of your blog.
 For example, if you are running a photo-blog, Instagram and Pinterest would be a much higher priority.
 However, in general terms, the two networks you should start with are the two biggest, Twitter and Facebook.

 Facebook is a no brainer for a few reasons:

 - If you are on it personally you already have a built in audience for your content.
 Utilize your friends and your family to help share your content early on